c2d7fa/thinktool/README.md

 ### Releasing new client version

-When you are ready to push out a client-side update, follow this checklist:

-0. Manually update the package version number in `client/package.json`.
+When you are ready to push out a client-side update, run `tools/dev/release-client.sh <version>`.
+This will bump the version number to `<version>`, publish the package, and also update the relevant dependency in the web and desktop clients.

-0. In the client directory run `yarn build` and `yarn publish`.
-0. Wait for the package to be published.
-0. In `desktop`, run `yarn upgrade @thinktool/client@^<VERSION>`.
-0. In `web`, run `yarn upgrade @thinktool/client@<VERSION>`.
-0. Create a commit, merge into the master branch (if not already on master branch), and push to origin.
-0. Go to the repository on GitHub, and run the action titled "Deploy to Azure Storage".
+Then commit the changes, push to origin, and in the GitHub repository, run the action titled "Deploy to Azure Storage".

-(Note: The fact that we need to do all this manually is a flaw in the workflow.
-We should look into finding better approaches, or at the very least automating it.)